randomlifedata/Blog-Who-would-vote-for-them/article.md

 In the self-employed plots we can see that Conservative constituencies do have more self-employed people but although those self-employed people earn 'significantly more' (going by the t-test), the actual amount more (the effect size) is very small.

 What can be seen is that the earnings for self-employment are much smaller than for employment.
-That may be because many self-employed work part-time (again, we can't tell if they're included or not) or because self-employment is a thankless task.
-If low-earning part-time self employment was excluded due to not reaching the tax-threshold, then the higher numbers of self-employed might simply indicate a higher number of self-employed that earn enough to be taxed and then to be counted.
-The ONS doesn't state this information on their webpage!
+That may be because many self-employed work part-time or because self-employment is a thankless task.
+As the lowest-earning part-time self employment is excluded due to not reaching the tax-threshold, the higher numbers of self-employed might simply indicate a higher number of self-employed that earn enough to be taxed and then to be counted.
+It would be necessary to complete the picture with numbers of students, economically 'inactive' and unemployed in each constituency to see how true it is that Conservative constituencies have way more self-employed.
+See my comments in the Pensions section for why this might be the case.

 Self-employment makes for interesting statistics because under the Conservatives the rise in employment has ["been predominantly amongst the self employed"](http://www.ons.gov.uk/ons/rel/lmac/self-employed-workers-in-the-uk/2014/rep-self-employed-workers-in-the-uk-2014.html) and there are now more self-employed people than ever before.